This is what you don’t know about online trading:

 Understanding the Donchian channel.

-History remembers the Donchian Channel as the trading tool that helped a great deal in turning a group of newbie traders in Wall street into millionaire traders in just two weeks.
+History remembers the Donchian Channel as the trading tool that helped a great deal in turning a group of newbie traders on Wall Street into millionaire traders in just two weeks.

 The most successful trader on the strategy in use; the turtle strategy (that comprises the Donchian channel and the Average true range oscillator) easily turned a $1M trading account into $30 Million profits in months.